Did you know that diabetes affects your feet?

-An annual assessment by the Eastwood Podiatrists will help to detect any changes early.
+An annual assessment by our podiatrists will help to detect any changes early.

-Our podiatrists, as part of your assessment, will examine your circulation by paplating the foot pulses and in some instances use ultrasonic doppler machine or ultrasound blood flow detector to record the blood velocities.
+As part of your assessment, our podiatrists will examine your circulation by paplating the foot pulses and in some instances using an ultrasonic doppler machine or ultrasound blood flow detector to record the blood velocities.
 Our Podiatrist will also make note of the skin condition, the colour, hair distribution and the temperature of the foot.

 Hints to maintain healthy feet for people with diabetes:

-- Ensure that your blood sugar levels are within the range advised for you by dietary changes and monitoring.
+- Ensure that your blood sugar levels are within the range advised for you by your GP or diabetes educator by dietary changes and monitoring.

 - Encourage good blood circulation by walking/exercising regularly.